Sameer07x19/30-Days-JavaScript/Day2/README.md

 ## 30 Days of JavaScript Challenge: Day 2

 ### Overview
 On the second day of the 30-day JavaScript challenge, I worked on various arithmetic, comparison, and logical operations.
-These are basic yet essential concepts in programming, which help in building more complex logic.
+These are basic yet essential concepts in programming, which help in building more complex logics.

 ### What I Learned
 1. **Arithmetic Operations**: